BaneOfAll/Sotar2/README.md

 ### -pokemon
 -pokemon is a simple but useful command that uses html to show some information about the pokemon specified.
 It will show four sprites of the Pokemon (front, back, shiny front, shiny back), then 3 helpful links about the Pokemon.
 It will then show the stats and everything about the pokemon via !dt.

+### -dice
+Pretty self-explanatory but it's just rolling some normal dice.

 # Credits

 [@BaneOfAll - Commands, Owner](https://github.com/BaneOfAll)